Juniper/libxo/doc/libxo.rst

 for containers of hierarchy appear only once for any specific parent, one for lists, and one for each item in a list.

+.. index:: YANG

+.. admonition:: YANG Terminology

+  libxo uses terminology from YANG (:RFC:`7950`), the data modeling language for NETCONF: container, list, leaf, and leaf-list.

 Containers
 ~~~~~~~~~~

-A "container" is an element of a hierarchy that appears only once
+A "*container*" is an element of a hierarchy that appears only once
 under any specific parent.
 The container has no value, but serves to
-contain other nodes.
+contain and organize other nodes.

 To open a container, call xo_open_container() or
 xo_open_container_h().
 The former uses the default handle and